Xbox Series X console with controller

 Microsoft's own financial disclosures:

-Daniel Ahmad (analyst) estimate: Fewer than 900,000 Xbox units shipped in one quarter when comparable PlayStation shipments were in the millions.
+• Daniel Ahmad (analyst) estimate: Fewer than 900,000 Xbox units shipped in one quarter when PlayStation shipped millions

-In mid-2025, reports surfaced that Costco stopped stocking Xbox Series consoles in multiple U.S. locations.
+In mid-2025, reports surfaced that Costco stopped carrying Xbox Series consoles in multiple U.S. locations.

 Subscriber numbers: